maths/moodle-qtype_stack/doc/en/Topics/Proof/Proof_assessment.md

 An example question illustrating these features is given in the sample questions library under `Topics/Parsons-DAG.xml`.

-## 3. General tools to provide bespoke feedback
+## 3. General tools in `builder.mac` to provide bespoke feedback

 The last option is to encode specific dependencies, with feedback for each.
+The advantage is that teachers can mange meaningful feedback for individual steps, but of course that is more work than using the auto-generated feedback.

+You can load the optional library `builder.mac` to use tools to manage bespoke feedback.

+An example question is given in the stacklibrary `Doc-Examples\Parsons-3-builder.xml`

+This example combines both the automatic feedback in Section 1 where the proof is defined as a tree (a list in our example), with the bespoke feedback for many of the steps.